pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-13-santa-maria-di-leuca.md

 image: "IMG_7326.jpg"
 author: "Pieter Jan"
 gpx: ""
-summary: "We found a laundromat and made the most of it."
+summary: "We found a laundromat and made the most of it thanks to laundromat regular Pascuale"
 ---

 `At: Santa Maria di Leuca, Italy`